karishmaSingh03/k8s-hands-on/README.md

 # k8s-Hands-on Practice
 ## About This Repository

-This repository contains hands-on Kubernetes manifests created while preparing for the Certified Kubernetes Administrator (CKA) certification.
+This repository contains hands-on Kubernetes manifests created to upload yamls worked during preparation for the Certified Kubernetes Administrator (CKA) certification.

 Topics covered: